n3rdopolis/rebeccablackos/README.txt

   This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.

-  It is based on Debian Buster for Tier 1 packages
+  It is based on Debian Buster for Tier 1 packages, (And Debian Bullseye for some like a newer kernel)

 How to use the ISO: